elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

-This anti-pattern refers to `with` statements that flatten all its error clauses into a single complex `else` block.
+This anti-pattern refers to `with` expressions that flatten all its error clauses into a single complex `else` block.
 This situation is harmful to the code readability and maintainability because it's difficult to know from which clause the error value came.

 #### Example

 An example of this anti-pattern, as shown below, is a function `open_decoded_file/1` that reads a Base64-encoded string content from a file and returns a decoded binary string.
-This function uses a `with` statement that needs to handle two possible errors, all of which are concentrated in a single complex `else` block.
+This function uses a `with` expression that needs to handle two possible errors, all of which are concentrated in a single complex `else` block.

 ```elixir
 def open_decoded_file(path) do